 The Trust's significant investments in controlled entities are in legal entities that are the key holding and operating entities within the business segments and the geographical segments in which the Consolidated Entity has a significant presence.
-At 31 December 2014, the significant controlled entities are shown below:
+At 31 December 2016, the significant controlled entities are shown below:

-Entity name 31-Dec-15 31-Dec-14 Country of % % incorporation Brookfield Foundry Landowning Trust 100.0 100.0 Australia Brookfield City Arcade Landowning Trust 100.0 100.0 Australia Brookfield PCEC Office Landowning Trust 100.0 100.0 Australia Brookfield Onyx Property Trust 100.0 100.0 Australia Multiplex MPT CMBS Issuer Pty Ltd 1 50.0 50.0 Australia Brookfield 108 Landowning Trust 100.0 = Australia Brookfield 201 Sussex Street Landowning Trust 100.0 - Australia Brookfield 2-12 Macquarie Street Landowning Trust 100.0 = Australia Brookfield 388 Landowning Trust 100.0 = Australia Brookfield Bishop See North Tower Landowning Trust 100.0 = Australia
+Entity name 31-Dec-16 31-Dec-15 Country of % % incorporation Brookfield Foundry Landowning Trust 100.0 100.0 Australia Brookfield City Arcade Landowning Trust 100.0 100.0 Australia Brookfield PCEC Office Landowning Trust 100.0 100.0 Australia Brookfield Onyx Property Trust 100.0 100.0 Australia Multiplex MPT CMBS Issuer Pty Ltd 1 50.0 50.0 Australia Brookfield 108 Landowning Trust 100.0 100.0 Australia Brookfield 201 Sussex Street Landowning Trust 100.0 100.0 Australia Brookfield 2-12 Macquarie Street Landowning Trust 100.0 100.0 Australia Brookfield 388 Landowning Trust 100.0 100.0 Australia

-1In accordance with the Company's Constitution, Multiplex MPT CMBS Issuer Pty Ltd shares issued are 50% Class A shares and 50% Class B shares.
+1 In accordance with Multiplex MPT CMBS Issuer Pty Ltd's Constitution, shares issued are 50% Class A shares and 50% Class B shares.
 Class B shares are specified to have no right to vote on any resolution of the company.
-The Class A shareholder, being a wholly owned subsidiary of the Trust, has control over the financing and operating policies of the company and consolidates 100% of the results.
+The Class A shareholder, being a wholly owned subsidiary of the Trust, has control over the financing and operating policies of Multiplex MPT CMBS Issuer Pty Ltd and consolidates 100% of the results.